DATAMATH CALCULATOR MUSEUM

 Expansion Port available not available

-A serial port of the calculators allows the connection to the Calculator-Based Laboratory system CBL, its successor CBL 2 and the Calculator-Based Ranger CBR.
+A serial port of the calculators allows the connection to the Calculator-Based Laboratory system CBL, its successor CBL 2, the Calculator-Based Ranger CBR and its successor CBR 2.
 Texas Instruments announced June 2002 an optional full-sized QWERTY Keyboard for a more convenient entry of notes into the handhelds but it even matched the TI-92 Plus.

-Within three years the TI-92 Plus was replaced with the Voyage 200 integrating identical hardware (beside a doubled Flash-ROM capacity) into a much smaller housing.
-This gave the original TI-92 a lifetime of about 6 years but its genes will last much longer.
+Within three years the TI-92 Plus was replaced with the Voyage 200 integrating identical hardware (beside the doubled Flash-ROM capacity) into a much smaller housing.
+This gave the original TI-92 a short lifetime of about 6 years but its genes will last much longer.

 Hardware-Versions: